forcedotcom/code-analyzer-core/packages/ENGINE-TEMPLATE/README.md

 ## About Rules and Violations

 When building out the implementation of your rules and violations, we are less prescriptive about how rules need to be stored and written, but encourage flexible solutions that are easy to maintain.
 Testing is also a must, and note that this monorepo requires 100% testing coverage.
 We recommend working with [goldfiles](test/test-data/temp-goldfile.json) for reference test data.

+## Messaging

+Any customer-facing messaging should live in the [`messages.ts`](src/messages.ts) file.
+Example messages are there to get started.

 ## Request Build Support